Pocket Dream Console

 The Pocket Dream Console is a small handheld game console created by Conny in 2004.
-The system was released in Japan in 2006 by Takara Tomy.
+The system was released by several companies such as Takara Tomy.

 It is available in different colors.

-In Germany, the PDC is rebranded as "MGT (Mobile Games Technology) Pocket Star LCD - Spielkonsole 30in1" by importer PEARL or sold under the original Name "PDC" from Videojet at Toys R Us.
-The Videojet-Version is available with 30, 40, 50 or 100 games.
-A 200 games model was also sold.
+Contrary to popular belief, the console was released outside of Japan and was sold until 2011.
+The system was released by Takara Tomy in Japan, Videojet in France, and Anncia in the United States.
+In Germany, the PDC is rebranded as the Pocket Star LCD - Spielkonsole 30in1 under the MGT (Mobile Games Technology) brand by importer PEARL.
+Models of the system have between 30, 40, 50, 100, and 200 games.

 System overview

 Games

-The PDC is a closed system with 100 built-in games, mostly unofficial clones of other popular titles, including clones of Loderunner, Arkanoid, Puzzloop, Sokoban, Bomberman and Nintendogs.
+The PDC is a closed system with 100 built-in games, mostly unofficial clones of other popular titles, including clones of Lode Runner, Arkanoid, Puzz Loop, Sokoban, Bomberman and Nintendogs.
+Joe Ma, the clone of Puzz Loop, was later directly licensed by Mitchell Corporation likely out of fear of a lawsuit.